 - Enter details in the panel fields.
 These display when choosing an option other than Auto when to configuring the chart.

-For information about general limitations, see Limitations of object bundles supplied by Qlik.
+For information about general limitations, see Limitations.

 - Network chart visualizations cannot be used in Qlik NPrinting reports.